brandonw/brandonw.github.io/content/django-get-templatetag.md

                 self.dict_pairs[pair[0]] = template.Variable(pair[1])

 The ```__init__``` method should handle compiling the tag argument into a usable data structure.
-The method will assume that argument is a comma-delimited list of key value pairs, and that each key value pair will be separated by an equals sign.
+The method will assume that argument is a string whose value is a comma-delimited list of key value pairs, and that each key value pair will be separated by an equals sign.
 It also assumes that each value is a template variable, and must be resolved.
 It uses each key and resolved value to construct a dictionary of data, saving it as the instance variable
 ```dict_pairs```.
 These will be used as the first step when creating the new
 request.